deckhouse/deckhouse/modules/340-extended-monitoring/docs/CONFIGURATION.md

 - attaching it manually (`kubectl label namespace my-app-production extended-monitoring.deckhouse.io/enabled=""`).
 - configuring via [namespace-configurator](/documentation/v1/modules/600-namespace-configurator/) module.

-Any of the methods above would result in the emergence of the default metrics (+ any custom metrics with the `threshold.extended-monitoring.deckhouse.io/` prefix) for all supported Kubernetes objects in the target Namespace.
+Any of the methods above would result in the emergence of the default metrics (+ any custom metrics with the `threshold.extended-monitoring.deckhouse.io/` prefix) for all supported Kubernetes objects in the target namespace.
 Note that monitoring and standard labels are enabled automatically for a number of [non-namespaced](#non-namespaced-kubernetes-objects) Kubernetes objects described below.

 You can also add custom labels with the specified value to `threshold.extended-monitoring.deckhouse.io/something` Kubernetes objects, e.g., `kubectl label pod test threshold.extended-monitoring.deckhouse.io/disk-inodes-warning-threshold=30`.
 In this case, the label value will replace the default one.